agrimes23/agrimes23/README.md

 ---

 <br/>
-I'm a Full Stack Developer mainly coding in React JS and Typescript.
+A Full Stack Developer mainly with React JS and Typescript.
 <br/>
 <br/>
 Currently working on a travel planner site that helps you plan a trip based on your budget, as well as a site that uses a Japanese News API where the user can see highlighted words in the article based on vocabulary found in the Japanese Language Proficiency Test.